GrantM11235/calipertron/readme.md

 - try simple cross correlation in python
 - write param sweep firmware/script:
 - set PDM frequency and ADC sample rate
 - record 100 cycles
 - save to disk

 ## Log

+### Oct 23 - Do some design simluations to better understand PDM and sampling

+Added a new design_simulations notebook to try and understand whether an analog low-pass filter is necessary to smooth the reflected signal before reading by the ADC, or if all of that will wash out in software.
+Seems like it's the latter: Even when we're at the slowest sampling rate we're still getting phase error of just e-14 Interestingly this is less than the e-12 error of the longest sampling rate --- I guess that's acting as a low pass filter itself and helping a bit.
+(And/or all of this washes out when correlating across 10 full cycles)

 ### Oct 18/19 - frequency scan; phase via cross correlation